Toastbrot236/Toastbrot236/README.md

 Toastbrot236/Toastbrot236 is a ✨ specil ✨ repository because its `EBOOT.BIN` (this falafel) appears on your GitGud profile.

 Also your bathroom stinks lol

+Also this README is cringe thanks for reading